 Punch Up Profile

 This year, The Punch Up will profile four trailblazers who are leading the charge for change when it comes to racial equity and sustainability.
-Our first Punch Up profile, highlighting a pioneer in the equity and inclusion space, will launch in late May.
+Our second Punch Up profile, highlighting a pioneer in the equity and inclusion space, will launch in July.

 The Dialogue will bring together a diverse set of thought leaders on racial equity in the public and private sectors for a facilitated conversation in late June.